Megan Oggero, MSN, APRN, FNP-C, IBCLC

 I want to help mothers avoid the struggles that I experienced and help them feel supported in their journeys.
 I am so proud and thankful that we are able to provide lactation services at the Lactation Foundation to all mothers at no cost.”

 Megan is a mother to 5 children, including two sets of twins.
 She enjoys spending time with her family and their two golden retrievers, running, and volunteering.
-She is a certified USA Swimming Official and is a volunteer with La Leche League of Texas.
+She is a certified USA Swimming Official.